Saritasa/php-laravel-healthcheck/README.md

 #### Saritasa\LaravelHealthCheck\Checkers\S3HealthChecker
 Checks, if application can read from default S3 bucket - tries to get enumerate entries in S3 bucket.

+#### Saritasa\LaravelHealthCheck\Checkers\NullChecker
+Does nothing.
+Use if you need to check HTTP server availability only.

 ## Contributing

 1. Create fork, checkout it